-Well one of the ways that you can do this, or at least so the marketing people tell you anyway, is to fit a performance air filter, or a full induction kit.
-A K&N or Pipercross, or something that looks like that but is unbranded, which you can get on ebay.
-Hey you can always put a K&N badge on the back of your car and get the respect of the rest of the barry boy racers so it's all good.
+Well, one of the ways that you can do this (at least this is what the marketing people tell you) is to fit a performance air filter or a full induction kit—a K&N or Pipercross, or something that looks like that but is unbranded, which you can get on eBay.
+Hey, you can always put a K&N badge on the back of your car and get the respect of the rest of the barry boy racers, so it's all good.

-An induction kit usually comes with pipework, the idea being that you'll have the filter, which is usually cone shaped, situated somewhere it can suck in cold air, usually at the front of the bumper or somewhere close to air flow anyway.
+An induction kit usually comes with pipework, the idea being that you'll have the filter, which is usually cone shaped, situated somewhere it can suck in cold air, usually at the front of the bumper or somewhere else close to air flow.
 A filter without the induction kit is usually just put in place of the airbox and sits in the engine bay.
-Or there is the other type, the drop in filter, which is made of foam/gauze and sits in the air box, in the place of the standard paper version.
+Or there is the other type, the drop-in filter, which is made of foam/gauze and sits in the air box, in the place of the standard paper version.

 So, do these performance air filters work?
 The marketing bumph tells you that they will.
-I remember when I was a young man, with a low powered car and my friend told me that his friend had told him that you could get an extra 40bhp out of your engine with performance spark plugs and a K&N filter.
-I soiled myself on the spot obviously, that would have meant 50% more performance from my measly engine for practically no money.
+I remember when I was a young man with a low-powered car and my friend told me that his friend had told him that you could get an extra 40 bhp out of your engine with performance spark plugs and a K&N filter.
+Obviously, I soiled myself on the spot; that would have meant 50% more performance from my measly engine for practically no money.
 What a bargain.
 So I got the plugs and filter.

-These filters do work on a fairly simple principle.
+These filters work on a fairly simple principle.
 Engine power is created from fuel and air being mixed.
 If you put more of both in, then you'll get more powwwwwwwwwer.
-So the idea is, get a filter that doesn't restrict the air flow, or is less restrictive anyway and engine will then suck in air easier, the engine management system will provide more fuel and then the power/women will follow.
+So the idea is, get a filter that doesn't restrict the air flow (or is at least less restrictive).
+The engine will then suck in air easier, the engine management system will provide more fuel and then the power will follow.
 Yeehah!

-After driving cars with and without performance filters and noticing that the ones with the performance filters were louder, then I thought I'd do some reading.
+After driving cars with and without performance filters and noticing that the ones with the performance filters were louder, I thought I'd do some reading.
 These filters do let a bit more air through.
-A bit anyway, in an independent real world test the top performing air filter on the market, the K&N filter let through 0.14% more air than a standard paper filter.
-Letting more air into your engine isn't what they're really good at though, they're good at letting more dirt into your engine.
-They don't really give you any more performance though which is the downside.
-Well I say no performance, that's not really true as you'll get 0.14% more.
-WOOO!
+A bit, anyway; in an independent real-world test, the top-performing air filter on the market, the K&N filter let through 0.14% more air than a standard paper filter.

-The downside is that a lot of these filters come in a cone shape and requre you to remove the factory air box.
-Because of this they then suck air in directly from the engine bay which is hot.
+The downside is that a lot of these filters come in a cone shape and require you to remove the factory air box.
+Because of this, they suck air in directly from the engine bay, which is hot.
 As you will no doubt remember from your physics lessons, air expands as it heats up, which means hot air contains less oxygen than cold air.

-Less oxygen is not what you want from your air as this means that the air is less combustible, cold high oxygen air is what your engine craves and is the reason that turbo charged engine use intercoolers, you need to get that air cold before your engine gulps it down if you want to extract maximum power from it.
+Less oxygen is not what you want from your air, as this means that the air is less combustible.
+Cold, high-oxygen air is what your engine craves and is the reason that turbocharged engines use intercoolers; you need to get that air cold before your engine gulps it down if you want to extract maximum power from it.

 If you have an unshielded cone filter, then you will only be getting good cold air flow to the filter when you are going very fast, so there is a lot of air flowing into the engine.
-It's not practical to be driving at 100mph+ just to get a cold air flow, most of the time anyway.
+It's not practical to be driving at 100 mph+ just to get cold air flow . . . most of the time, anyway.

 They do make a louder noise though.
 Brum Brum!

-My advice is just keep your paper filter regularly changed and don't worry about a high flow filter if you're after performance.
-If you must fit one, then make sure you don't leave the cone air filter exposed and instead fit a fully shielded induction kit to ensure that the air that goes in is as cold as possible.
-Only do it if you want the noise though, not as a performance enhancing modification as you just won't get noticeable performance increase, despite what K&N, Pipercross etc all claim.
+My advice is just to keep your paper filter regularly changed and not worry about a high-flow filter.
+If you want to fit one for the noise and you're after performance then make sure you don't leave the cone air filter exposed and instead fit a fully shielded induction kit to ensure that the air that goes in is as cold as possible.